The original do-it-yourself travel guide to Europe SM

 FIRST AID

 Travelers should carry a few items for personal first aid.
-Depending on the season, my list includes:
+Depending on the season and destination, my list includes:

 Aspirin